dehezhang2/Notes/3402/CS3402_Database_System.md

 * Simple level index: only one index file directly point to data file

+  * dense/sparse indexes

+    - dense: An index entry for every search key value in the data file
+    - sparse: One entry for multiple search keys => smaller index size

   * Primary Index: Use primary key as the base of sorting order and order the data file

     ![](Capture-1556776697027.PNG)